 All foods and nutrition majors (DPD track and non-dietetics track) are one of seven specialty areas of study within the Family and Consumer Sciences discipline.
 Therefore, all FND students are afforded the opportunity to become Certified in Family and Consumer Sciences (CFCS) during the last semester of their senior year as Carson-Newman’s American Association of Family and Consumers Sciences (AAFCS) accredited Department offers curricula in each program area which meet the required standards and a core body of knowledge for FCS graduates.
 FCS faculty can assist any student interested in earning the CFCS credential during their senior year.

-80% of enrolled DPD students in the third year of the bachelor's level DPD will complete the program/degree requirements within 150% of the time planned for completion (150% of 3 years = 4.5 years).
+1.a.
+Over a five-year program, at least 80% of enrolled students in the third year of the bachelor’s level didactic program in dietetics will complete program/degree requirements within 150% of the time planned for completion (150% of 3 years = 4.5 years).

-70% of those applying to be supervised practice programs will be accepted within two years of completion of the DPD program.
+2.b.
+Over a five-year period, at least 70% of those applying to supervised practice programs will be accepted within 12 months of completion of the DPD program.

-75% of DPD graduates not continuing on to supervised practice will be employed in a food service or nutrition related career or have enrolled in an advanced education program within 12 months of graduation.
+2.c.
+Over a five-year period, at least 75% of DPD graduates not continuing on to supervised practice will be employed in a food service or a nutrition-related career or have enrolled in an advanced education program within 12 months of graduation.

-80% of the DPD graduates completing supervised practice/graduate programs will be employed in dietetics or related fields within 12 months of completion.
+2.d.
+Over a five-year period, at least 80% of the DPD graduates completing supervised practice program/graduate programs will be employed in dietetics or related fields within 12 months of completion.

 The Department of Family and Consumer Sciences offers two tracks for Foods and Nutrition majors: